 This section sets out the benefits and the processes that will be implemented to ensure they are realised.

-- 4.1 Benefits that can be measured e.g., performance standards, patient experience measures, financial. - 4.2 Benefits that cannot easily be quantified e.g., cultural, reputational, some aspects of quality. - 4.3 Explain how we will seek to ensure and demonstrate that the benefits are achieved.
+4.1 - Benefits that can be measured e.g., performance standards, patient experience measures, financial.

+4.1 - Benefits that cannot easily be quantified e.g., cultural, reputational, some aspects of quality.

+4.2 - Berlen's that carnot easily be quantified e.g., cultural, reputational, some aspects of quanty.
+4.3 - Explain how we will seek to ensure and demonstrate that the benefits are achieved.
 Refer to any evidence that the benefits are likely to be achieved.